pinkmoon25/Budget-app/README.md

 # Budget App

-An expense tracking application to categorise and manage your expenses.
+A Ruby on Rails application with devise authentication to allow users to track and manage their expenses by categorising under different categories and transactions.

 ## Built With